ARM-software/sbsa-acs/README.md

 ## ACS build steps - Linux application

-Certain Peripheral, PCIe and Memory map tests require Linux operating system.This chapter provides information on building and executing these tests from the Linux application.
+Certain PCIe and SMMU tests require Linux operating system.This chapter provides information on building and executing these tests from the Linux application.

 ### 1. Build steps and environment setup
 This section lists the porting and build steps for the kernel module.